hayo03/Dialogflow-CX-Start-Tutorial/README.md

 ```
 ## Deploy a webhook service using Ngrok
-Ngrok is a web tunneling tool that provides a way to test webhooks from local server.
-Download it from [here](https://ngrok.com/download), unzip it, and in the terminal just run the following commends:
+In the terminal just run the following commends:

 ```
 cd Path_To_Ngrok